 Isabel Cruellas creates fragile sculptures of metal plants.
 Each detail is the result of an intensive work process, fraught with physical labor.
 Her sculptures testify to the transformation of matter: from hard metal to a surprisingly delicate outcome.
 Iris Erez is a dancer and choreographer.
 Her work is characterized by a laborious exploration of emotional inner worlds, brought forth into physical expression.

-Solo Colores came into being out of a desire to create a dialogue between the two female artists, as well as creating a platform for different disciplines to converge.
-The piece is an exploration into the process of creation: the inner strength and emotional resources an artist needs to gather in order to create their art, the intense and demanding process which takes place prior to a piece's completion, as well as about an artist's need to publicly show their work to an audience.
+Solo Colores stemmed from the desire to initiate a dialogue between the two female artists and to converge the two disciplines into one platform.
+The work examines the inner strength and emotional resources that an artist needs in order to create.
+It underlines the intensity that takes place prior to a work’s completion as well as an artist's need to publicly expose her work.

-The performance takes place in a white, colorless space, seemingly lifeless. among the metal plant sculptures, lies a human figure trying to relive past experiences, as if seeking to expose her inner world and confess.
+The performance is set on a white, colorless stage that introduces Cruellas’ metal plants.
+A human figure (Erez) tries to relive past experiences, as if seeking to share her inner world with the audience.

 Solo Colores was premiered at Tavi Dresdner Gallery, Tel Aviv, 2008.

 Credits & CollaboratorsChoreography & Direction Arkadi Zaides Dramaturgy Itay Weiser Sculpture Isabel Cruellas Music Karni Postel, Prince Costume Sarah Braun Production Anat Cederbaum